 Chronicling America: Historic America Newspapers – Free database of the Library of Congress.
 Digitized select, U.S. papers from 1836 to 1922.

-With the exception of what the Law Library keeps for a couple of weeks in the periodicals room and the digitized historical newspapers, you will have to use the ILLiad request form to request microfilm of the paper you need.
+The Law Library keeps a couple of recent weeks' papers at the circulation desk, and some older newspapers are digitized, but for many in between, you will have to use the ILLiad request form to request microfilm of the paper you need.
 Be sure to first use Lexis or Factiva to verify all the information about the article – title, author, date, page – before filling in the ILLiad request form.
 Below are listed the ISSN and OCLC numbers for the most commonly requested papers.
 For others, please use WorldCat to obtain the OCLC (accession) number that you need for the ILLiad request form.

 - The Economist – ISSN 0013-0613; OCLC 1081684 (PDF available 1843-2010 in Economist Historical Archive).